top of page

 Yes.
 Very satisfying indeed.

-The castle was built in the dank caverns of the mountains, two massive, stony crags concealing the entrance.
-Only the great hall, kitchens, and Queen Marona's suite of rooms were built above ground—the rest went on for miles beneath the earth.
+The palace was built in the dank caverns of the mountains, two massive, stony crags concealing the entrance.
+Only the great hall, kitchens, and Queen Marona's suite of rooms, including her private dining room, were built above ground—the rest went on for miles beneath the earth.
 In the king's chambers, the darkness was broken only by the dancing flames from several large candelabras around the room.
 Lauden stopped several feet from the bed when he saw the king was sucking on the neck of one of his feeders, the woman's head listing to the side, her face deathly pale.

 Averting his gaze, Lauden turned to the nearest wall and studied an elaborate green and indigo tapestry depicting a battle between the Belladonna vampires and the ogres.
 All of the tapestries in the castle except for those in his mother's rooms, which were red and gold and had botanical themes, bore the Belladonna colors and portrayed victorious battles of the clan.